 We had registered (1) adjusted regression analyses that do not account for systematic missingness (already summarized in the previous section) and (2) inverse probability of treatment weighting models (IPTW) that do account for systematic missingness.
 The resulting effect estimates are contrasted in Figure 5.
-Figure 5 displays the estimated effects of hormonal contraceptive use on sexual frequency, desired sexual frequency, and sexual satisfaction for the registered adjusted regression analysis without accounting for systematic missingness and the registered IPTW approach accounting for systematic missingness.

-Compared to the estimate based on the adjusted regression analysis (b = 0.30 [0.24,; 0.35]), the estimate in the IPTW approach for the effects of hormonal contraceptive use on sexual frequency (b = 0.42 [0.32,; 0.52]) was slightly larger (difference in regression coefficients = 0.12 [0.003,; 0.24]).
-The estimate in the IPTW approach for the effect of hormonal contraceptive use on desired sexual frequency was non-significant (b = -0.05 [-0.13,; 0.04]), compared to the significant negative effect estimated based on the adjusted regression analysis (b = -0.06 [-0.12,; -0.02]; however, the two estimates did not differ significantly from each other as the difference in regression coefficients was 0.02 [-0.08,; 0.11]).
-The estimate in the IPTW approach for the effects of hormonal contraceptive use on sexual satisfaction (b = 0.40 [0.23,; 0.56]) did not differ from the estimate based on the adjusted regression analysis (b = 0.29 [0.18,; 0.39]; difference in regression coefficients = 0.11 [-0.08,; 0.31]).
+Compared to the estimate based on the adjusted regression analysis (b = 0.30 [0.24, 0.35]), the estimate in the IPTW approach for the effects of hormonal contraceptive use on sexual frequency (b = 0.42 [0.32, 0.52]) was slightly larger (difference in regression coefficients = 0.12 [0.003, 0.24]).
+The estimate in the IPTW approach for the effect of hormonal contraceptive use on desired sexual frequency was non-significant (b = -0.05 [-0.13, 0.04]), compared to the significant negative effect estimated based on the adjusted regression analysis (b = -0.06 [-0.12, -0.02]; however, the two estimates did not differ significantly from each other as the difference in regression coefficients was 0.02 [-0.08, 0.11]).
+The estimate in the IPTW approach for the effects of hormonal contraceptive use on sexual satisfaction (b = 0.40 [0.24, 0.56]) did not differ from the estimate based on the adjusted regression analysis (b = -0.05 [0.18, 0.39]; difference in regression coefficients = 0.11 [-0.08, 0.31]).

 As we found systematic differences between these two approaches for sexual frequency as an outcome, the question arises whether these are due to the different model classes (regression analyses versus IPTW models) or due to the fact that only the IPTW models accounted for systematic missingness.
-We thus additionally implemented additionally report the results of (1) adjusted regression analyse accounting for systematic missingness and (2) IPTW models approach without accounting for systematic missingness.

-As can be seen in Figure 5, the differences arise from the different models rather than from whether or not systematic missingness is accounted for., to illustrate that these systematic differences are not due to differences in accounting for systematic missingness (see Figure 5).
+We thus additionally implemented (1) adjusted regression analyses accounting for systematic missingness and (2) IPTW models without accounting for systematic missingness.
+As can be seen in Figure 5, the differences arise from the different models rather than from whether or not systematic missingness is accounted for.

-Estimated effects of hormonal contraceptive use on sexual frequency, desired sexual frequency, and sexual satisfaction for different modeling
+Estimated effects of hormonal contraceptive use on sexual frequency, desired sexual frequency, and sexual satisfaction for different modeling approaches